 The State Services Commission has been publishing HRC reports annually since 2000 and Capping reports six-monthly since 2009.

 The 'Related Resources' section on this page provides links to all Human Resource Capability Survey reports and Capping material on this website.

-Capping data: The cap on the size of core government administration' was introduced by the Government in 2009.
-The cap has been reset at 36,475 full time equivalent (FTE) positions.
-The reset cap is based on the number of FTE staff in core government administration plus unfilled vacancies as at 30 June 2011.
-The cap is applied globally, to the total FTE staff in core government administration, not to individual organisations.
+Capping on the size of 'core government administration' was introduced by the Government in 2009.
+The cap has been reset at 36,475 full-time equivalent (FTE) positions, including unfilled vacancies as at 30 June 2011.
+The cap is applied globally, to the total staff size in core government administration, not to individual organisations.
 The State Services Commissioner is responsible for overseeing the cap and reports six-monthly update to the Cabinet Committee on State Sector Reform and Expenditure Control.
 See Capping updates here.